 This day tour introduces you to the stunning and diverse nature of the East Iceland fjords and mountains.
-It also gives you an intimate look into Icelandic culture and the history of the area.
+It also gives you an intimate look into Icelandic culture and the area’s history.
 During this tour, you will see beautiful little-known waterfalls, a tranquil black sand beach, and breathtaking shorelines with cliffs, islands, and lighthouses.
 You will visit an old abandoned farm as well as the ruins of a village.
-You will also visit a rural community church as well as one museum of choice.
+You will also see a rural community church and one museum of choice.

 Also, it is not uncommon to see reindeer in this part of the country, especially in wintertime.